Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Performance Evaluations

 We now change the minimum speed of the UAV to 0 m/s.
 Note that this consideration is particularly important for multirotor-type vehicles as they have the ability to hover at a particular position and, thus, they can maintain a zero linear speed.
+The UAV is initially located at (-40,0,0) m with heading angles of $30^\circ$ and $45^\circ$.
 While keeping other settings the same as for the helix-like curvilinear path with $V\textsubscript{0}=3$ m/s, we show the performance of the UAV through \Cref{fig:helix_0}.
 It can be observed that the UAV follows its desired path by exhibiting a similar path-following behavior as for the $V\textsubscript{0}=3$ m/s.
 Form \Cref{fig:helix_0_vu} one may note that the UAV's linear speed can now reach to zero anytime during the engagement.
 This is an alluring feature of the proposed guidance strategy that remains applicable to a broader class of vehicles (vehicles that have to maintain a minimum speed as well as those that can maintain zero speed), thereby providing a general treatment of the problem by removing the dependency upon the vehicle class, as well as on the path curvature.